Healthy Weight Gain Tips for the Underweight or Skinny Child

 In a world where so much attention is given to prevention and treatment of kids who carry high amounts of body fat, I know that raising a smaller, skinny child can be just as concerning.

-Especially if he’s not eating enough or is a picky eater.
+Especially if they’re not eating enough or are a picky eater.
 Kids with poor appetites also concern their parents.

 Naturally, you probably want to help your child gain weight and grow.
 But, I caution you: Most small kids are fine, especially if they are eating and getting regular physical activity.

-If you do have a child who is underweight and you’re worried about whether she is getting enough nutrition, remember, it’s not about getting your child to eat, but rather, creating opportunities to increase calories.
+If you do have a child who is underweight and you’re worried about whether they’re getting enough nutrition, remember, it’s not about getting your child to eat, but rather, creating opportunities to increase or boost calories.

 Children show us they are thriving through their normal growth and development as demonstrated on the Center for Disease Control growth charts.
 Your pediatrician plots your child’s weight and length/height routinely at well-visits and check-ups.